rohankhaire-work/kitti_to_ros2bag/ReadMe.md

 The current version of this repository only supports the conversion of KITTI raw data into ROS2 bag.
 Contributions are welcome.

+# Contributions #
+1. Added Dynamic TF from map->base_link.
+2. Added Static TFs for velodyne and the cameras w.r.t the base_link. (defined as static transforms in the launch file).
+3. Added URDF and vehicle mesh for visualizing vehicle (Aesthetic).

 ## How to use it?
 1. Download the [raw data](https://www.cvlibs.net/datasets/kitti/raw_data.php) from KITTI website and unzip the downloaded file.
 2. clone this repo under your **{ros2_workspace}/src** folder.